bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 3. Drag-and-drop your keystore file to the **ANDROID KEYSTORE FILE** field.
 4. Fill out the **Keystore password**, **Keystore alias**, and **Private key password** fields and click **Save metadata**.

    You should have these already at hand as these are included in your keystore file which is generated in Android Studio prior to uploading your app to Bitrise.
-For more information on the keystore file, head over to [Android Studio's Keys, certificates, and keystores](https://developer.android.com/studio/publish/app-signing#certificates-keystores).
+For more information on the keystore file, head over to [Android Studio's guide on Keys, certificates, and keystores](https://developer.android.com/studio/publish/app-signing#certificates-keystores).
 With this information added to your **Code Signing** tab, our **Android Sign** step (by default included in your Android deploy workflow) will take care of signing your APK so that it’s ready for distribution!

 {% include message_box.html type="info" title="More information on Android code signing" content=" Head over to our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/) to learn more about different code signing options!"%}